-Aquifers are divided into categories based on transmissivity, which is the rate at which water moves through an aquifer and is measured in square feet per day (ft^2/day).
+Aquifers are divided into categories based on transmissivity, which is the rate at which water moves through an aquifer and is measured in square feet per day ( $ft^2/day$ ).
 Therefore, higher rates of transmissivity correspond to potentially higher yields of groundwater.
 Most of the aquifers in Alexandria have a transmissivity rate of less than

-3,000ft2/day.
-However, one area in particular is predicted to have as much as 4,000ft2/day or even more.
-In fact, nearly 150 acres of this area is estimated to have a transmissivity rate greater than 6,000ft2/day.
+3,000 ft/day.
+However, one area in particular is predicted to have as much as 4,000 ft/day or even more.
+In fact, nearly 150 acres of this area is estimated to have a transmissivity rate greater than 6,000 ft/day.